sdobreff/vscode-php-resolver/README.md

     "phpResolver.fixerConfigString": "..."         // The PHP object class which extends the php-cs-fixer.
 Check above - "default class source code".
     "phpResolver.phpFixerRules": object,           // JSON formatted fixer rules.
 Check above - PHP cs fixer.
     "phpResolver.errorLogTruncateSize": 1,         // Integer value (in megabytes), if error log file get over that size, it will be automatically truncated (to 0 bytes).
     "phpResolver.fileSizeOnHover": 1,              // Boolean value, set to true if you want extension to show the file size of every hovered file in the Explorer view.
 Default is true.
+    "phpResolver.limitCodeLines": 3000,            // Integer value, extension now checks for the lines count of the current file and if it exceed that value, it wont run any checks on it (performance issues).
 }
 ```